-The Company's Procurement, Outsourcing, and Third-Party Management Policy ("The Policy") sets out the methodology for selecting and managing supplier relationships, including Material, Outsourcing and Material Outsourcing relationships.
+The Company's Material Services and Outsourcing Policy ("The Policy") sets out the methodology for selecting and managing Material, Outsourcing and Material Outsourcing supplier relationships.
 The Policy ensures sound risk management processes are followed during the vetting, selection, on-boarding, in-service management and off-boarding of applicable suppliers.